fmalina/revisions-blocl/help/deposittaking.md

 Normal wear and tear is not considered as financial loss.

-If items are damaged beyond repair or are lost, you should replace the item on a like for like basis i.e. if the item damaged was a 10 year old TV you shouldn’t ask the tenant to pay for a brand new widescreen LCD.
+If items are damaged beyond repair or are lost, you should replace the item on a like for like basis i.e. if the item damaged was a 10-year-old TV you shouldn't ask the tenant to pay for a brand new widescreen LCD.

 Remember to keep receipts for any replacements or work done.